Blue Peter: 2021–present

 On 3 June 2021, the show received a refresh with a new logo, title sequence, music and studio.
 This was the first major refresh since the show's move to Salford in 2011.
-The studio is environmentally-friendly and is composed of upcycled materials from past studios.

-On 24 June 2021, Russell announced that she would be leaving the show, after eight years.
+On 24 June 2021, Lindsey Russell announced that she would be leaving the show, after eight years.
 Her final show aired on 15 July 2021.

 On 17 June 2022, Adam Beales announced that he would be leaving the show, in July 2022, after 2 years.
 His final show aired on 15 July 2022.
-He announced on You Tube that he was Gay the next week on July 22nd 2022.
+He announced on YouTube that he was gay the next week on 22 July 2022.

-On 22 October 2022, former presenter Skelton danced a Charleston with professional partner Gorka Marquez on Strictly Come Dancing to the Blue Peter theme tune as a part of the celebrations of BBC's 100th Anniversary.
+On 22 October 2022, former presenter Helen Skelton danced a Charleston with professional partner Gorka Marquez on Strictly Come Dancing to the Blue Peter theme tune as a part of the celebrations of BBC's 100th Anniversary.

 On 25 October 2022, Joel Mawhinney was announced as the latest presenter.
-Joel, 25, is a magician and content creator who first appeared in 2018 as a guest.
-He is best known for his illusions on social media where he has a huge following, with over 16.5 million on one platform alone.
+Mawhinney is a Northern Irish magician and content creator from Bangor, County Down who first appeared as a guest in summer 2018.
+He is known for his illusions on social media where he has a large following.
 He also starred in his own BBC Northern Ireland TV series Life is Magic in 2020.
-He comes from the seaside town of Bangor, Co.
-Down in Northern Ireland, Zoe Salmon is from the same town.
-Joel is the 41st Blue Peter presenter and will co-host alongside Richie, Mwaksy and Henry the dog, with his first live show airing on 11 November.
+Mawhinney became the 41st Blue Peter presenter.

-On 3 February 2023, Driss announced that after 4 years he would leave the show, His last show aired on 3 March.
+On 3 February 2023, Richie Driss announced that after 4 years he would leave the show.
+His last show aired on 3 March.